yarisvt/tyk-docs/tyk-docs/content/tyk-configuration-reference/tyk-dashboard-configuration-options.md

 #### security.force_first_login_pw_reset

 A newly created user will be forced to reset their password upon first login.
 Defaults to `false`.

+### security.private_certificate_encoding_secret

+When using SAML with embeded identity broker, is required to upload a certificate that is encoded by the gateway to store it safely, TIB needs the private key as well, hence it needs the same `encoding secret` so the information is decoded successfully.
+This value should match with the encoding secret set in the gateway config file, if not set then it will use by default `tyk_api_config.secret` to attempt to decode the certificate.

 ### ui